Tanvir-136/Automatic-Hand-Sanitizer-Dispenser-using-Arduino/README.md

 ## Usage

 1. Place your hand near the dispenser.
-2. The ultrasonic sensor detects your hand and activates the pump motor.
+2. The ultrasonic sensor detects your hand and activates the servo motor.
 3. Sanitizer is dispensed automatically without contact.

 ### Adjusting Detection Distance
 You can change `THRESHOLD_DISTANCE` in the code to set how close a hand should be before the sanitizer is dispensed.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.